Windows' 'Your Phone' puts mobile files and alerts within reach

 This feature would also seem to complement earlier efforts Microsoft has made to integrate the Windows 10 experience with Android.
 Last fall, for example, Microsoft announced the Microsoft Launcher, which, among other things, gives Android phone owners a "Continue to PC" option similar to Handoff on iOS.
 Speaking of the sort, we expect to learn more about the Microsoft Launcher sometime during this week's developer conference.

-As Microsoft's initial press release was very brief, we still have quite a few questions about how this works.
-Heck, we haven't even really seen it beyond the press image above.
-We'll be updating this post as we learn more, hopefully during today's keynote, which begins at 11:30am ET.
-Even then, a Microsoft spokesperson tells us that the company mainly intends to talk about Your Phone during its day-two keynote tomorrow, which we expect to be more consumer-focused than today's remarks.

-For now, we do know that the feature will roll out "soon," with members of the Windows Insider Program getting first crack.
+Microsoft says that the feature will roll out "soon," with members of the Windows Insider Program getting first crack.
 But when exactly?
 That, too, is something we're hoping Microsoft will clarify.

 Click here to catch up on the latest news from Microsoft Build 2018!